 Germination should take about 4 to 8 weeks.

 Allow the daffodil seedlings to grow for a further two years before transplanting in the autumn.
 It will take at least three, and up to nine years before seed grown Narcissus will bloom.

 Narcissus are easy to care for and look after in the garden.
-When flowering Narcissus should be watered during prolonged dry periods and fed with a low nitrogen fertilizer every spring.
+When flowering Narcissus should be watered during prolonged dry periods.
+Feed with a low nitrogen fertilizer every spring.